Bubblin-Superbooks/we/README.md

 # INTRODUCTION

+This Superbook is brought to you by [Bubblin Superbooks](https://bubblin.io/about)—_the online café of books_.

 ## LICENSE

-This Superbook is either public domain or available under a Free Culture license.
+The contents of this book i.e. the `manuscript` is either public domain or available under a Free Culture license.

 Your options are:-